alandekok/recli/README.markdown

     <- text blah
     <- done

-   * Or instead of "success", "error".
+Or instead of "success", "error".

 The above two features will allow recli to be used as a login shell, while there's a "master" daemon on the same machine.

- * Add TCP mode, so the commands get sent over a TCP connection.
-We do NOT want to add SSL support.
-  That should be done via "stunnel", maybe via "inetd" mode?

- * more regression tests for syntaxes and permissions

- * add a REST layer, so that it can convert CLI commands to REST commands.
-This allows any web site REST API to be poked via a simple CLI.